-You can leave it empty if you do not want to enter it when using the key for the connection.
+You can leave it empty if you want to dispense with entering it when using the key for the connection.
 Once these actions have been performed, the keys will have been created and you should see an output similar to the following:

 Your identification has been saved in /user/.ssh/id_rsa Your public key has been saved in /user/.ssh/id_rsa.pub The key fingerprint is: SHA256:7dRQDxLJcKXoZAVByMHQ0aR5AG2O8qgu7BT83kRgvVc user@equipo The key's randomart image is: +---[RSA 3072]----+ | oB+B*==++ | | .
 B+.+o+ o | | o =o =Eo . | |. o o o=.. o | | o + o .S o . | | + o . o | |.o . . . | |+.. o | |+o . . | +----[SHA256]-----+

-Remember that once you have created the SSH key you can upload the private or public key to your Clouding client panel.
-If you don't know how to do it, we leave you this tutorial that explains how to create or import your SSH key.
+Remember that once you have the SSH key created you can upload the private or public key in your Clouding client panel.
+If you don't know how to do it, here is a tutorial that explains how to do it how to use your SSH keys in Clouding.

 Connecting to the server using SSH keys

-To access the Terminal in Mac OS go to the Finder bar and then Go > Utilities > Terminal.
-You can easily connect by following these steps.
-The first thing to do is to correctly configure the permissions of the public key (id_rsa.pub).
+From any GNU/Linux, you can open a Terminal and connect easily following these steps.
+The first thing to do is to correctly configure the permissions of the private key (id_rsa.pub).

 # chmod 600 llave_ssh.pem